John Parr (merchant): Life

-He was the son of John Parr of Rainford, who married in 1713 Joan Horton, daughter of Joshua Horton of Chadderton.
-The family were gun makers and shipowners involved in the Atlantic slave trade.
+This John Parr of Old Church Yard was the son of John Parr, of Haysom in Rainford, of a family settled there as small landowners in the 15th century, who had moved to Liverpool as a general merchant and shipowner about 1700.
+He married Jane Horton, daughter of Joshua Horton, ancestor of the Horton baronets of Chadderton.

-In 1751 Parr was recruited as an agent for the Birmingham firm of Farmer & Galton, by James Farmer, partner of Samuel Galton Jr..
-He took over a role selling guns on commission under John Hardman.
+John Parr is usually described as a "merchant" and shipowner involved in the Atlantic slave trade.
+He may have developed his business as a gun trader and exporter, later in association with his younger cousin, John Parr of Frederick Street, the gunsmith.
+In 1751 (when the gunsmith was just 17) it was probably this John Parr who was recruited as an agent for the Birmingham firm of Farmer & Galton, by James Farmer, partner of Samuel Galton Jr. He took over a role selling guns on commission under John Hardman.
 In this business relationship with Farmer and Galton, he also took on the "battery trade", another aspect of the hinterland commerce dealing in small copper and brass items.
-In 1752 he was listed with Hardman as an African Company of Merchants founding member.
+In 1752 he was listed with Hardman and Edward Parr as an African Company of Merchants founding member.
 The gun trade presented particular difficulties of long credit required by customers, and Galton chased Parr to collect payments.
 Up to the outbreak of the Seven Years' War in 1756, discounts for cash on guns were high.

-In a 1766 directory of Liverpool, Parr appears as a gunsmith in Frederick Street.
-At the time when he was mayor in 1773, he lived in Water Street.
+At the time when he was mayor in 1773, he is stated to have lived in Water Street.
 Rioting broke out in Liverpool at the end of August 1775, when sailors employed in the Atlantic trade, then in a slump, objected to a cut in wages.
-In the aftermath, Parr supplied guns, ammunition and swords to Liverpool corporation.
+In the aftermath, Parr supplied guns, ammunition and swords to the Liverpool corporation.

 The "tower gun" was a staple trade item at Old Calabar and generally in West Africa.
 It took its name, in effect a brand, from the supposition that such guns had been tested on the Tower of London's firing range.
 Commercial correspondence from 1788 mentions how Parr acquired old guns in Ireland, and had them reconditioned by workshops to be saleable in the African trade.

-Parr was one of the manufacturers supplying French agents with guns, just before the outbreak of the French Revolutionary Wars.
+Parr, or his cousin and namesake, were one of the manufacturers supplying French agents with guns, just before the outbreak of the French Revolutionary Wars.
 Galton, discussing the trade with John Mason who was in the pay of the Home Office, gave Parr most of the credit for importing Irish Ordnance fusils on behalf of the French.

-He died in 1798, aged 76.
-His will dated 1794 described extensive workshops and warehouses for the gun trade in Liverpool, in the area of Argyle Street where he lived, to Pitt Street.
+He invested in a steam-powered cotton factory and property in Liverpool and St Helen's.
+He died on 7 October 1798, aged 76, and has a memorial tablet in St Nicholas's Church.
+His will was proved as John Parr, of Liverpool, merchant, in Chester in 1799.